 During deployment the SEAHAWKS would enjoy port calls in Marseille, Dubai, Bahrain, and Palma de Mallorca.
 They conducted 665 sorties accumulating over 1,600 flight hours in support of OPERATION ENDURING FREEDOM and nearly 2,300 total flight hours as a key element to a successful deployment.
 The SEAHAWKS returned home from deployment on April 18th, 2014.
 While on deployment they earned the CNAL Aviation Battle Efficiency Award for FY 2013, the 2013 Medical Blue “M”, and the Retention Excellence Award.

-After returning home, the SEAHAWKS maintain their readiness in the case they are called upon by their nation.
+After returning home the SEAHAWKS maintained their readiness in the case they are called upon by their nation.
 In March 2015, the squadron participated in Joint Exercise GREEN FLAG 15-06 by providing airborne Command & Control for the Air Forces’ 548th Fighter Training Squadron at Barksdale AFB, LA.

-In August 2015 the SEAHAWKS left CVW-3 and were assigned to Commander, Airborne Command, Control and Logistics Wing.
-In November 2015, the squadron participated in Joint Exercise GREEN FLAG 16-02 by providing airborne Command & Control for the Air Forces’ 548th Fighter Training Squadron.
-In January of 2016, the SEAHAWKS began their transition to the E-2D Advanced Hawkeye platform.
+In August 2015 the SEAHAWKS left CVW-3 and were assigned to COMACCLOGWING.
+In November 2015, the squadron participated once more in Joint Exercise GREEN FLAG 16-02 by providing airborne Command & Control for the Air Forces’ 548th Fighter Training Squadron.
 In January 2016, they were awarded the 2015 Medical Blue “M” Award.
+The SEAHAWKS began their transition to the E-2D Advanced Hawkeye platform in the beginning of 2016 successfully completing it in record time while maintaining a high level of maintenance and aircrew proficiency.